caksoylar/keymap-drawer/README.md

 ### Producing the SVG

 Final step is to produce the SVG representation using the **`keymap draw`** command.
-However to do that, we need to specify the physical layout of the keyboard, i.e., how many keys there are, where each key is positioned etc. `keymap-drawer` can figure this information out from a few different sources:
+However to do that, we need to specify the physical layout of the keyboard, i.e., how many keys there are, where each key is positioned etc.
+You can provide this information to `keymap-drawer` in two ways:

 - **QMK `info.json` specification**: Each keyboard in the QMK repo has a `info.json` file which specifies physical key locations.
   Using the keyboard name in the QMK repo, we can fetch this information from the [keyboard metadata API](https://docs.qmk.fm/#/configurator_architecture?id=keyboard-metadata):